 Winter on the 45th Parallel brings freezing temperatures, big, fluffy lake-effect snowflakes, and blustery winds–the perfect weather to get out there and embrace the cold by sledding, skiing, snow-shoeing, and ice skating.
 After a day of frolicking in the snowdrifts, I’m definitely ready for a big bowl of comfort food to warm me up from the frigid weather.

 Nothing says comfort quite like putting cheese in All the Things.
-Luckily, my 45th Parallel neighbors-to-the-west in Wisconsin know a thing or two about making cheese–they’re passionate about it–which is a good thing, because I’m passionate about eating cheese.
+Luckily, my 45th Parallel neighbors-to-the-west in Wisconsin (the Dairyland State) know a thing or two about making cheese.
+They’re passionate about it, which is a good thing, because I’m passionate about eating cheese.

 The Wisconsin Milk Marketing Board is hosting their annual event called 30 Days, 30 Ways of Mac and Cheese, in which a sumptuous new macaroni and cheese recipe is featured for thirty days.
 When I was asked to develop a new, fun macaroni and cheese recipe, I jumped at the chance.
 Cooking for four hungry sons and a Bacon Slayer on a daily basis can be a challenge, but macaroni and cheese is always a slam-dunk meal in our house.
 That said, I’m known for changing up their favorite meals just for fun; usually, they’re pretty good sports about it.

-To make Queso Mac and Cheese, gather some elbow macaroni, Wisconsin American cheese, Wisconsin Sharp Cheddar cheese, 2% milk, onion, unsalted butter, sweet red peppers, garlic, a jalapeño pepper, cayenne pepper, ground cumin, all-purpose flour, and Chorizo sausage.
+To make queso macaroni and cheese, gather some elbow macaroni, Wisconsin American cheese, Wisconsin Sharp Cheddar cheese, 2% milk, onion, unsalted butter, sweet red peppers, garlic, a jalapeño pepper, cayenne pepper, ground cumin, all-purpose flour, and Chorizo sausage.

 This recipe has a few stages of preparation, but rest assure that it comes together quite quickly.